esl/MongooseIM/doc/developers-guide/mod_muc_light_developers_guide.md

 * `mod_muc_light_utils.erl`
   Utilities shared by other MUC Light modules.
-  It includes the room configuration processing or the affiliation logic.
+  It includes the room configuration processing and the affiliation logic.

 The header file can be found in `apps/ejabberd/include`.